PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 nontrivial expansion occurs exactly once without mutating the source graph.
 No SavedModel export, model conversion, or inference was run.

+PyTorch redundant layout-Transpose cleanup now lives beside the AveragePool compatibility rewrite in the Torch-free `passes/pytorch_compat.py` module.
+It enumerates indexed Transpose candidates and consumers, preserves all existing rank/layout/shape-sensitive guards, rewires internal consumers differentially, and removes each adapter through the index.
+A graph-output adapter is replaced at the same position by Identity with the established cloned output-tensor metadata.
+The PyTorch exporter no longer builds a separate consumer map or filters its complete operator list.
+Focused internal and public-output fixtures prove one initial refresh, final type indices, consumer rewiring, tensor cleanup, output metadata, and layout consistency without importing Torch.
+No PyTorch package generation, model conversion, or inference was run.

 The float NHWC Concat runner now uses the same declarative structure.
 One table owns its eleven family names, statistics keys, and priorities; frozen specs, callbacks, preconditions, defaults, and preflight are constructed once.
 Its